-Computer and Cyber Crimes
+Computer and Cyber Crimes in Florida

 Cyber crimes are also prosecuted under Florida law in state court.
-In those cases, local law enforcement agencies investigate internet, computer, and hacking crimes that impact both the public and private sectors.
+In those cases, local law enforcement agencies investigate internet, computer, and hacking crimes that impact the public and private sectors.

 Attorney for Computer Crimes / Hacking in Tampa, FL